rafaellehmkuhl/AeroDesign-Live-Streaming-System/README.md

-# Aero Design - Live Transmission Overlay System
+# AeroDesign - Live Transmission Overlay System

-A complete live broadcast overlay system designed for aero design competitions, allowing you to display dynamic information over your video stream in OBS.
+A complete live broadcast overlay system designed for the brazilian AeroDesign competitions, allowing you to display dynamic information over your video stream in OBS.

 ## 🎯 Features

-- **Real-time Overlays**: Display team information, aircraft photos, and flight results
+- **Real-time Overlays**: Display team information, aircraft photos, flight results and more
-- **Web-based Control Panel**: Easy-to-use interface to control what appears on stream
+- **Web-based Control Panel**: Easy-to-use interface to control what appears on the stream
 - **OBS Integration**: Works seamlessly with OBS Browser Sources
 - **Mock API**: Pre-loaded with sample data for testing
-- **Customizable**: Show/hide different elements, add custom messages
+- **Customizable**: Show/hide different elements, add custom messages, etc
 - **Responsive Design**: Professional-looking overlays with smooth animations

 ## 📋 What Gets Displayed